mccarlosen/laravel-mpdf/readme.md

 ]
 ```

+> Note: This package supports auto-discovery features of Laravel 5.5+, You only need to manually add the service provider and alias if working on Laravel version lower then 5.5

 ## Basic Usage

 To use Laravel Mpdf add something like this to one of your controllers.
 You can pass data to a view in `/resources/views`.